SeldonIO/seldonio.github.com/api-oauth.md

 Example

-The service is an E-commerce website.
+The service is an e-commerce website.

 The action types are: